arringtonm/beersteriz0r/README.md

 Beersteriz0r is a content management system for a pub in the style of the flatscreen TV style displays now common in beer bars.
 It lets users see a visual representation of keg fullness, set and display happy hour pricing, etc.

+It is not recommended for use (or perhaps even installation!) because of security issues in its package dependencies.

 ## Specs

 | Behavior | Input | Output | Done |